Fall Money Tips: 39 Clever Ways to Save Big Now

 9. Make yard work a family affair

 When there are leaves everywhere, it’s tempting to hire someone else to rake them up.
-But if you want to save money this fall, you’re better off tackling it yourself.
+But if you want to save some fall money, you’re better off tackling it yourself.

 If your request is greeted with groans from the kids, try making it a family fun day.